Unimax/Matchmaking-for-online-multiplayer-games/README.md

-CSC562 : Final Project - Matchmaking for online multiplayer games using opem-match
+CSC562 : Final Project - Matchmaking for online multiplayer games using open-match

 Note Project-Code is a repo forked from open match: https://github.com/googleforgames/open-match/